muratk5n/thirdwave/en/README.md

 ---

-🤨 That's stupid.
+Nazis? 🤨 That's stupid.
 Could be good propaganda though.. it aims to mobilize RU by conjuring up memories of their last great victory -- against Nazis.

 The Guardian: "Russian forces have unleashed an attack of Ukraine
 ..
 [RU claims] it was for the “demilitarisation and denazification” of